Anubhavi-Jaiswal/EvidenceForge/README.md

 Static inspection can miss semantic business-logic bugs.
 Hot take: reliable agents come less from adding agents than from making every claim cheaply falsifiable by a human.

-## Competition provenance

-Created for the micro1 Agentic Workflows Hackathon.
-The project code, fixtures, prompts, evaluation, and documentation were created during the competition; Python standard-library components pre-existed.